SET Ventures announces investment in Energyworx at Ecosummit London 2016

 “We help utilities to forecast in minutes versus days.
 We do this by analysing the right data with the right context much faster and more accurately than anyone else.
 Our deal lifecycle solutions utilise machine learning algorithms developed specifically for the utility industry,” says Marcel Smit, the new CEO of Energyworx.
 Thanks to a very experienced and ambitious management team in place, proven technology and a fast growing market, Rene and his partner Wouter Jonk believe that Energyworx may become one of their portfolio stars.

-Tags: ECO16 London, Ecosummit London 2016, Edwin Poot, Energy Data Management, Energyworx, HenQ, Marcel Smit, Rene Savelsberg, Series A, SET Ventures, Smart Energy, Smart Green Investor, Smart Green Startup, Smart Grid, Smart Meter, Utilities, Venture Capital, Wouter Jonk
+Tags: ECO16 London, Ecosummit London 2016, Edwin Poot, Energy, Energy Data Management, Energyworx, HenQ, Marcel Smit, Rene Savelsberg, Series A, SET Ventures, Smart Energy, Smart Green Energy, Smart Green Investor, Smart Green Startup, Smart Grid, Smart Meter, Utilities, Venture Capital, Wouter Jonk